 New Testament scholar Gordon Fee called it the "presence motif."
 It runs like a river from Genesis through Revelation.
 It's in the garden of Eden, the throne and crystal sea of Revelation, the "for his name's sake" of Psalm 23, and the "hallowed be Your name" of the Lord's Prayer.
 It's why "better is one day in Your courts than a thousand elsewhere."
-And it's reflected in the diminutiveness of humanity before God in, "what is man that you are mindful of him."
+It's reflected in the diminutiveness of humanity before God, in "what is man that you are mindful of him?"

-The central figure in Scripture, about whom all things find their meaning, around whom all creation bows before, is God.
+The central figure in Scripture, about whom all things find their meaning, before whom all creation bows before, is God.
 Not us.
 It's all about God's presence, with his people.